nikitavoloboev/data/focusing/focusing.md

 # Focusing

-Focusing on the things I need to be doing is often hard and I am always trying to lure [my monkey brain](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) to actually listen to me and not live a life of its own.
+Focusing on things I need to be doing is often hard and I am always trying to lure [my monkey brain](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) to actually listen to me and not live a life of its own.

-## Flow

-Getting in the _flow_ state is one of the most important things I try to focus on throughout the day.

-I try to define a certain set of [rules](rules.md) and [processes](processes.md) that I like myself to follow for doing certain things.
+I define a set of [rules](rules.md) and [processes](processes.md) I set for myself to follow.
+The rules act as a framework for how I lead my life.

-For example, one of these _rules_ is that I need to be proactive with my email and action on every email I read.
-But there are [many other ones](rules.md) out there.

 ## Focusing on what's important

-I keep a private Trello board where I outline things that I want to focus on in life and achieve.
+I keep a private Trello board where I outline goals & projects I want to focus on.

 ![](https://i.imgur.com/5gCEp6O.png)

-I mark the projects and goals I want to focus on right now, and by pressing `Q` in Trello I only see these cards on the board.
+I mark projects and goals I want to focus on **right now**, and by pressing `Q` in Trello I only see these cards on the board.

 ![](https://i.imgur.com/aooOLIO.png)

 I use the same `Focus on cards` approach for all my [other Trello boards](../sharing/my-trello.md) too.

-I try to have a completely event driven workflow as I schedule events in my calendar and plan the next day or days ahead of me in context of my goals.
+I then [schedule events](../macOS/apps/fantastical.md) in my calendar and plan the day/week in context of my goals.

-I use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week/monthly reviews & plans which I often do in the evenings of particular days.
+I use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week/monthly reflections & plans which I do in the evenings of particular days.

 ![](https://i.imgur.com/M9wtkv6.png)

-I find this goal centric approach to be incredibly useful as it lets me focus on making sure I do everything I need to achieve the goals I have set for myself.
-Making sure I limit the number of projects I am working on at any given time lets me actually deeply focus on them instead of being scattered around wondering if I am working on the right thing in the moment.
+This goal centric approach is useful as it allows me to keep focused on what I want to achieve by limiting number of projects/goals I am working on at any given time.

+I then use & build tools to make the process of achieving the goals & tasks more streamlined.

 ## Focus sessions